vigneshbalas/twi/README.md

 A simple CLI tool to be able to convert time and date, including timezone conversions.
-It uses natural language processing to parse time and date components from english text and convert using the awesome joda-time library.
+It uses natural language processing to parse time and date components from english text and convert using the awesome java.time package.